-Create in us silence so that we may listen to Your voice in

-Creation and in the Scriptures, in events and in people,
+Create in us silence so that we may listen to Your voice in creation and in the Scriptures, in events and in people,

 above all in the poor and suffering.
-May Your word guide us so that we too, like the two disciples on the way to Emmaus, may experience the force of Your resurrection and witness to others that You are alive in our midst as source of fraternity, justice and
+May Your word guide us so that we, too, like the two disciples on the way to Emmaus, may experience the force of Your resurrection and witness to others that You are alive in our midst as source of fraternity, justice and

 peace.
-We ask this of You, Jesus, son of Mary, who revealed the Father to us and sent us Your Spirit.
+We ask this of You, Jesus, Son of Mary, who revealed to us the Father and sent us Your Spirit.
 Amen.

 a) A key to the reading: